Stirling-Tools/Stirling-Tools.github.io/docs/API.md

 ### Common automation recipe: chain multiple operations in one call

-Rather than wiring 5 separate HTTP nodes for "OCR then compress then watermark then sign...", use the **pipeline endpoint** to chain everything in one request:
+Rather than wiring 5 separate HTTP nodes for "OCR then compress then watermark then sign...", you could use the **pipeline endpoint** to chain everything in one request:

 - Endpoint: `POST /api/v1/pipeline/handleData`
 - Request: multipart with one or more `fileInput` parts plus a `json` field containing the full pipeline configuration